-It is hereby certified this 21st day of May 2017 that the forgoing is a true and accurate copy of the Bylaws of the Kanawha Valley Village People, Inc., which were voted by more than a majority of the regular members present at a duly noticed meeting of the members on 21 May 2017.
-This certification of the currently effective Bylaws is to be kept with the books of the organization.
+It is hereby certified this 06th day of May 2018 that the forgoing is a true and accurate copy of the Bylaws of the Kanawha Valley Village People, Inc., which were voted by more than a majority of the regular members present at a duly noticed meeting of the members on 06 May 2018.
+This certification of v3 of the currently effective Bylaws is to be kept with the books of the organization.

 Kanawha Valley Village People, Inc.

 To download a copy of the KVVP Bylaws, click here.